Chapter 9 – Lund, a love story

 The year I got back from France, I had the enormous luck to be invited to the big party of the Lundaspexare in the banquet hall (stora salen) at the Academic Union.
-It was not in any way thanks to any merits of my own since I did not know any of the ‘spexare’.
+It was not in any way thanks to any merits of my own since I did not know any of the “spexare”.
 However, a Frenchman had arrived from Paris, invited by my sister’s medical-school friend Maggan.
-Since he spoke no Swedish and they, Maggan and her spexare friends, spoke no French, it was considered a bright idea to get me, newly back from seven months in France, to serve as a guide for this Marcel, who sold arts objects and was a minor artist himself.
-So Marcel and I were invited to attend the wonderful soirée where I heard Cilla Ingvar for the first time.
+Since he spoke no Swedish and they, Maggan and her main spexare friend, nicknamed Spuling, spoke no French, it was considered a bright idea to get me, newly back from seven months in France, to serve as a guide for this Marcel, who sold arts objects and was a minor artist himself.
+So Marcel and I were invited to attend the wonderful soirée where I heard now legendary Cilla Ingvar for the first time.

 Susie fra København (by Crüll Fältström)